Analysis | What counts as voter intimidation?

 The president can’t send troops or armed law enforcement to the polls.
 He hasn’t explicitly threatened to send troops, but he has said he might send sheriffs or law enforcement to guard against voter fraud.
 The president does not have the authority to do that; he doesn’t control state and local police.
 And it’s against federal law anyway.

-In a memo about this, The Brennan Center says “the law is crystal clear: it is illegal to deploy federal troops or armed federal law enforcement officers to any polling place."
+In a memo about this, the Brennan Center says “the law is crystal clear: it is illegal to deploy federal troops or armed federal law enforcement officers to any polling place."

 Send threatening emails to voters or make calls warning them of bad things to happen if they vote.
 A robocall in Michigan targeted Black communities in Detroit, warning them of debt collection and arrest if they voted by mail.
 Registered Democrats in Arizona and other states got emails threatening them against voting. (“You will vote for Trump on Election Day or we will come after you,” some said.)
 The U.S. government said Iran was behind those emails.
 All of that is illegal.

-Have law enforcement stand near polling places or drop off boxes: America’s not-too-distant history is filled with politicians being accused of sending armed law enforcement to polls in Black communities.
+Have law enforcement stand near polling places or drop off boxes: America’s not too distant history is filled with politicians being accused of sending armed law enforcement to polls in Black communities.
 (The Republican National Committee has been banned from the 1980s until this election from most poll watching for this reason.)
 Many states have since regulated where officers can be.
 They can sometimes be at the polls.
 A sheriff’s office in Florida said it would put deputies outside some polling locations after reports of armed security guards patrolling one.
 In Pennsylvania, some election officials decided to allow sheriff’s deputies as a way to keep the peace amid heightened tensions.

 But Pennsylvania is also one of the states with the strictest rules for on-duty officers, according to the Brennan Center.
 It’s a crime there and in California for them to show up to the polls without first being called.
 Other states also have laws trying to limit officers unless needed.